fullthroat/forexpy/README.md

     python fetch.py --source hist --keep T

+## Docker

+This repository includes a simple scheduled client that stores downloaded rates in a MySQL database.
+A `Dockerfile` and `docker-compose.yml` are provided to run the service.

+1. Copy `.env.example` to `.env` and adjust the configuration as needed.
+2. Build and start the stack:

+    ```bash
+    docker-compose up --build
+    ```

+The client will fetch data at the minute intervals defined in `FETCH_INTERVALS` and persist the results to the configured database.

 ## Disclaimer

 I have no affiliation with the data sources used in the package.